 - You may not charge a fee for distributing the software.

 - Copies that you make and/or distribute must be in their original and unmodifed form.

-- You must pass along information about how to obtain the latest version directly from Cameo Systems.
-Currently this is http://pincoder.reversion.ca
+- You must pass along information about how to obtain the latest version directly from Pincoder Diagnostics.
+Currently this is https://pincoder.ca

 - The software is available only in compiled (“binary”) form.
 The source code is not available to the public.

-The official discussion thread for these ROMs can be found here:pinside.com.
-I check the site for new messages quite often so please post your techinical questions and comments there.
+The official discussion thread for these ROMs can be found here: pinside.com.
+I check the site for new messages quite often so please post your technical questions and comments there.